robotdotnet/WPILib/README.md

 21. From here, you can create code similar to the way Java does.
 I will write better documentation on this later.
 But if you are helping this early you should be able to figure it out.

 Note that you should also be able to use the libary from VB as well.
-However since VP does not start in a class, the function you run becomes a little bit different.
-It Becomes "RobotBase.main(System.Reflection.Assembly.GetExecutingAssembly().GetName().Name, System.Reflection.MethodBase.GetCurrentMethod().DeclaringType.FullName + "+MyRobot")" Where MyRobot is the name of the class you create.
-Make sure that the + stays inside of the string.